Frequently Asked Questions

 Be among the leaders in your industry who are committed to placing health and wellness at the center of building design and performance.
 Learn more about the WELL AP credential and register for the exam at wellcertified.com/well-ap.
 For information about educational programs and workshops that introduce the key elements and requirements of the WELL Building Standard, please visit wellcertified.com/learn.

-The WELL Assessor can also assist in answering technical questions about WELL features.
-While the project’s WELL AP and/or sustainability professional is the primary source for answering technical questions, the WELL Assessor can clarify WELL requirements in instances where the answer is not available in published guidance and/or the project has a unique or complex scenario.
+WELL coaching contacts will communicate with project administrators during key milestones of the certification process.
+While the project’s WELL AP and/or project administrator is the primary source for answering technical questions for the project team, the WELL coaching contact can clarify WELL requirements for the WELL AP in instances where the answer is not available in published guidance and/or the project has a unique or complex scenario.

 WELL-registered projects have been registered with the intent of earning WELL Certification for their project once it is complete.
 A project that is registered can only be referred to as WELL-registered, and is not authorized to use the WELL Certified™ seals.